Stanford University: Athletics

+From 1972 until 1981, Stanford's official nickname was the Cardinal, but, during this time, there was debate among students and administrators concerning what the mascot and team name should be.
+A 1972 student referendum on the issue was in favor of restoring the Indian, while a second 1975 referendum was against.
+The 1975 vote included new suggestions, many alluding to the industry of the school's founder, tycoon Leland Stanford: the Robber Barons, the Sequoias, the Trees, the Cardinals, the Railroaders, the Spikes, and the Huns.

-Its traditional sports rival is the University of California, Berkeley, the neighbor to the north in the East Bay.
+Its traditional sports rival is the University of California, Berkeley.
 The winner of the annual "Big Game" between the Cal and Cardinal football teams gains custody of the Stanford Axe.

-As of May 9, 2022, Stanford has won 130 NCAA team championships, more than any other school.
-Stanford has won at least one NCAA team championship each academic year for 46 consecutive years, starting in 1976–77 and continuing through 2021–22.
-The second-longest NCAA championship streak was 19 years, achieved by USC from 1959 to 1960 through 1977–78.
-As of January 1, 2022, Stanford athletes have won 529 NCAA individual championships.
+As of May 23, 2024, Stanford has won 136 NCAA team championships, more than any other school.
+Stanford has won at least one NCAA team championship each academic year for 48 consecutive years, from 1976–77 through to 2023–24.
+As of January 1, 2022, Stanford athletes have also won 529 NCAA individual championships.
 No other Division I school is within 100 of Stanford's total.
-Stanford won 25 consecutive NACDA Directors' Cups, from 1994 to 1995 through 2018–19, awarded annually to the most successful overall college sports program in the nation.
+Stanford have won 25 consecutive NACDA Directors' Cups, from 1994–1995 through to 2018–19, awarded annually to the most successful overall college sports program in the nation.
 177 Stanford-affiliated athletes have won a total of 296 Summer Olympic medals (150 gold, 79 silver, 67 bronze), including 26 medals at the 2020 Tokyo Olympics and 27 medals at the 2016 Rio de Janeiro Olympics.
 In the 2020 Tokyo Summer Olympics, Stanford-affiliated athletes won 26 medals, more than any other university.
-Stanford athletes have won medals in every Summer Olympic Games since 1912.